 We’ve all seen the typical contact form that’s haphazardly inserted on the right side of most mortgage lead generation websites.
 Or the annoying pop-up that fills up the whole page as users scroll down.

 By default, most people avoid these forms and pop-ups like the plague!

-Instead of an ugly questionnaire or contact form, we’ll hide the contact form inside of a clickable button.
+Instead of an ugly questionnaire or contact form, we’ll hide the contact form inside a clickable button.

-For instance, when a visitor lands on your page, they can click on a button that says “Home Financing.”
+For instance, when a visitor lands on your page, they can click on a button that says “Home refinance.”
 When the user clicks on it, they’re redirected to a really simple questionnaire that asks only one question at a time.

 The whole process is seamless.
 From clicking a button to answering a few short questions, the whole lead collection process is finished!

-Lead paths are a really clever way to get around peoples’ avoidance of filling out conventional forms.
+Lead paths are a really clever way to get around people’s avoidance of filling out conventional forms.

-Calls-to-action (CTAs) are just simple prompts telling your reader how to take the next steps to contact you, or continue engaging with your content.
+Calls-to-action (CTAs) are just simple prompts telling your reader how to take the next steps to contact you or continue engaging with your content.

-Every page or your mortgage website should have CTAs to encourage your reader to either submit their contact info, continue reading other blogs, subscribe to a newsletter, reach out, or make a phone call.
+Every page of your mortgage website should have CTAs to encourage your reader to either submit their contact info, continue reading other blogs, subscribe to a newsletter, reach out, or make a phone call.